JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 ## <a name="check"></a>Check

-Sets the button state to checked.
+Changes the button's state to checked.

 ```
 SUB Check ()